Mills, LePage look ahead to November in Maine governor race

 The campaign is emerging as a barometer of whether voters this year will be motivated by economic anxiety or political civility.

-LePage is fond of calling himself “Trump before Donald Trump became popular,” and he retains a solid following among conservatives.
+LePage used to be fond of calling himself “Trump before Donald Trump became popular,” and he retains a solid following among conservatives.
 A former city councilor and mayor in Waterville, he was narrowly elected governor in 2010 in a five-way race.

 He won plaudits during his tenure for advancing conservative policies, including lowering the tax burden and shrinking Maine’s welfare rolls by tightening eligibility requirements and capping the length of some benefits.